AM Edition: Top 10 Politics Articles on LiveNews.co.nz for April 25, 2026 – Full Text

 Others have spoken out in support, advocating for the right to free speech, even if it is hateful.

-In their social media post, Lal appealed to the connection between colonised people.
+In his social media post, Lal appealed to the connection between colonised people.

 “There is nothing to gain from stereotyping, mocking, or ridiculing entire groups of people, especially when so many of those people stand with you.”